Pokecraft-exe/Light-Script/README.md

 # Light-Script
 The light script language is a programmation language used in site making

+no need to get LSpy.py when you have LSide.py

 use `python light-script.py [file]` to run your .ls code

 https://github.com/Pokecraft-exe/Light-Script/wiki